Want the Google authenticator app on a new phone, you can’t go wrong with our guide. Google authenticator help in protecting your account online.

 3. Click on change phone and select either Android or iPhone — the phone you’re currently using and then click “Continue.”
-In the next page it will display a barcode on your computer screen.
+On the next page, it will display a barcode on your computer screen.

-4. Open the Google Authenticator app on your new phone and begin setup when prompts tap “Scan a barcode” and scan the barcode with on your computer with the new phone.
+4. Open the Google Authenticator app on your new phone and begin setup when prompted tap “Scan a barcode” and scan the barcode on your computer with the new phone.

 5. After you scan the barcode, a six-digit will be sent to your Google Authenticator app on your new phone.
 Enter the code on your computer and click on “Verify.”

-Once you verify — you’ll be able to accept and declined access to any account that Google Authenticator is connected with in your new phone.
+Once you verify — you’ll be able to accept and declined access to any account that Google Authenticator is connected to within your new phone.